JuliaGaussianProcesses/Stheno.jl/README.md

 ## Non-Gaussian problems

-Stheno is designed for jointly Gaussian problems, and there are no plans to support non-Gaussian likelihoods in the core package.
-The official stance (if you can call it that) is that since Stheno is trivially compatible with [Turing.jl](https://github.com/TuringLang/), and one should simply embed a Stheno model within a Turing model to solve non-Gaussian problems.

-This is not to say that there would be no value in the creation of a separate package that extends Stheno to handle, for example, non-Gaussian likelihoods.
+Stheno doesn't currently have support for non-Gaussian likelihoods, and as such they're on the up-for-grabs list below.
+If you would like to see these in this package, please do get in touch (open an issue so that we can discuss where to get started, or open a PR if you're feeling ambitious).

 ## GPs + Deep Learning

-The plan is again not to support the combination of GPs and Deep Learning explicitly, but rather to ensure that Stheno and [Flux.jl](https://github.com/FluxML/Flux.jl) play nicely with one another.
+The plan is not to support the combination of GPs and Deep Learning explicitly, but rather to ensure that Stheno and [Flux.jl](https://github.com/FluxML/Flux.jl) play nicely with one another.
 Both packages now work with [Zygote.jl](https://github.com/FluxML/Zygote.jl), so you can use that to sort out gradient information.

 ## Things that are definitely up for grabs
 Obviously, improvements to code documentation are always welcome, and if you want to write some more unit / integration tests, please feel free.
 In terms of larger items that require some attention, here are some thoughts: